adaptyteam/adapty-docs/versioned_docs/version-3.0/ios-handling-events.md

 #### Actions

-When a user performs an action (like clicking a close, restore, custom button, or opening a URL), this method will be triggered.
+When a user performs an action (like clicking a close, restore, custom button, or opening a URL), the `paywallController(_:didPerform:)` method will be triggered.
 You’ll need to define what each action should do.

 The following built-in actions are supported: